TheCandidStartup/TheCandidStartup.github.io/_drafts/typecheck-all-the-things.md

                                  ~~~~~~~~~~~~~~~~~~~~~~~~~
 ```

 In Vitest 1, `vi.fn` creates a mock function that accepts the specified array of parameter types and has the specified return type.
 In Vitest 2, it takes a single argument which is simply the type of the function you want to mock.
+There's no change in runtime behavior.

 In my case, I'm mocking a scroll handler passed to the `VirtualList` `onScroll` prop.
 The props are typed as `VirtualListProps`, so I should be able to extract the required type from `VirtualListProps.onScroll`, rather than writing it out by hand.